Managing Diabetes During the Holidays

 If you didn’t make it yourself, ask the host.
 You can’t always see what’s in a dish.
 Mashed potatoes are usually not just potatoes but also include a lot of butter, milk (or cream) and maybe even sugar.

 3 – Bring a carb counting cheat sheet

-Bring Beyond Type 1’s Holiday Carb Chart.
+Bring one of Beyond Type 1’s Holiday Carb Charts.
 If you go to your mom’s house during the holidays, you probably know a lot of the food she will be cooking because you have had it since childhood.
-You can also do a little research up front and find out how many carbs are in a serving of your favorites.
+You can also do a little research upfront and find out how many carbs are in a serving of your favorites.
 Maybe you can even get mom’s recipe to calculate the exact carbs?

 4 – Work out in the morning